5m477/Ethereum-Event-Watcher/README.md

 Installation:
 Install Python 3.6 or higher.

-Install the web3.py, colorama, and pyfiglet libraries using pip: pip install web3 colorama pyfiglet
+this script requires the web3, asyncio, and pyfiglet Python packages.
+You can install them using pip: pip install web3 asyncio pyfiglet

+Usage
+Run the script using the following command:

-Clone the repository and run the Event Subscriber script: python event_subscriber.py
+python event_subscriber.py
+Enter the connection URL for your Ethereum node when prompted.
+For example:

+Enter connection URL for Ethereum node (e.g. http://127.0.0.1:8545):

+Enter the contract address and ABI when prompted.
+For example:
+Enter contract address:
+Enter contract ABI:

+Enter the starting and ending block numbers for the event filter when prompted.
+If left blank, the default value is 'latest'.
+For example:
+Enter starting block number for event filter (default is 'latest'):
+Enter ending block number for event filter (default is 'latest'):

+Enter the name of the event to filter for when prompted.
+For example:
+Enter event name to filter for:

+Enter the polling interval in seconds when prompted.
+For example:
+Enter polling interval in seconds:

+The script will then start the event loop and begin listening for new events.
+When a new event is detected, the script will log the event data to the console.

 Note:
-Make sure you have an Ethereum node running locally or remotely, and that the contract address and ABI are correct.
+Make sure you have an Ethereum node running locally or remotely or use infura node API, and that the contract address and ABI are correct.